All Episodes

 These dangerous bills are designed to silence whistleblowers revealing animal abuses on industrial farms.

-Ag gag laws currently exist in six states, penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession, or distribution of photos, video, andor audio at the farm.
+Ag gag laws currently exist in six states penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession, or distribution of photos, video, and or audio at the farm.

 Polls consistently show that the majority of Americans favor humane treatment for animals.

-The idea is to prevent you from seeing the truth of what's taking place inside, the truth about our wars, the truth about what murder is by people who want to dismiss it.
+The idea is to prevent you from seeing the truth of what's taking place inside.

-These are crucial instruments for understanding the truth, and it's why so many power centers want to prevent them.
+These are crucial instruments for understanding the truth and it's why so many power centers want to prevent them.

-And so why, while it may be well-intentioned to compel big tech platforms to remove the videos of Charlie Kirk's assassination, there were thousands of people there.
+And so while it may be well-intentioned to compel big tech platforms to remove the videos of Charlie Kirk's assassination, there were thousands of people there.

 Politico in October of 2024 had a headline in Gaza, a tipping point for social media at war.